Welcome to our dental hygienist clinic in Bournemouth.

 Sometimes we have last minute cancellations for hygiene appointments and can offer you a same day booking for hygiene.
 In this instance we can book you in for a special price of £50 for a 30mins appointment, normal price £62.50.

 What is dental plaque?

 Plaque is a sticky film of bacteria that constantly forms on our teeth and along the gum line.
 Plaque contains bacteria that cause cavities and gum disease.
-Tartar is calcified or hardened plaque that attaches to the enamel on your teeth and below the gum line.
+Calculus (or tartar) is calcified or hardened plaque that attaches to the enamel on your teeth and below the gum line.
 Hardened plaque around the gum line can cause inflammation and irritation to the gums causing bleeding.
-The most common sign of tartar is a yellow or brownish deposit between the lower front teeth, especially on the backs of teeth, or at the gum line.
+The most common sign of calculus is a yellow or brownish deposit between the lower front teeth, especially on the backs of teeth, or at the gum line.

 Why do my gums bleed, do I have gum disease?

 A clean mouth with healthy gums is the foundation of long-term dental health.
 Healthy gums are critical to your oral health.
 If gums become inflamed and tender and bleed while brushing, you may have gum disease.

 The first sign is blood on your toothbrush or in the toothpaste you spit out after cleaning your teeth.
 Plaque deposits grow around the gum line causing irritation and inflammation of the gums.
 Inflammation is the response by your body’s immune system to attack plaque bacteria and since your immune cells are carried by your blood, the body diverts blood to the gums, hence the bleeding.